mutecomm/mute/doc/keyserver.md

   SELFSIGNATURE: Signature over UIDContent by current SIGKEY (see above).
                  Base64 encoded.
   LINKAUTHORITY: Signature over UIDContent by key server SIGESCROW in the case
-                 of authorative keyserver links (see below: "Linking chains and key repositories").
+                 of AUTHORITATIVE keyserver links (see below: "Linking chains and key repositories").
 Base64 encoded.
-Must be zero unless an authorative link entry.
+Must be zero unless an AUTHORITATIVE link entry.
 }
 ```